-I’m technically breaking my own rule here, because My Brilliant Friend is a TV show rather than a movie, but Elena Ferrante’s series is too wonderful not to include here.
+I’m technically breaking my own rule here because My Brilliant Friend is a TV show rather than a movie about Italy, but Elena Ferrante’s series is too wonderful not to include here.

 One is able to continue their education past elementary school.
 One is not.
 What happens next?